-Since its inception, ISSP's major goal has been to prepare its students for public- and private-sector careers in international security.
-The achievements of former students and fellows attest to the success of the program; graduates have gone on to work for a variety of careers in the national and international life to include:
+Our curriculum is geared towards developing graduates who can effectively analyze, discuss, and act on key challenges in the international security environment.
+The achievements of former students and military fellows attest to the success of the program.
+They have gone on to work in a variety of fields to include:

 - US Government